pink-27/Distributed-InMemory-Key-Val-Store/README.md

 ## What’s New in V3

 - **Raft Consensus**: real leader elections (no emperor’s new clothes), AppendEntries, terms, and quorum-based commits.
-- **Heartbeat Scheduler**: leader’s metronome—beats every `beatTime` ms to keep followers from staging a coup.
+- **Heartbeat Scheduler**: leader’s metronome beats every `beatTime` ms to keep followers from staging a coup.
 - **Persistent Metadata**: `currentTerm` & `votedFor` on disk (`metaX.txt`), so crashes don’t invent ghost votes.
 - **Durable Command Log**: every `PUT` is immortalized in `log0X.txt`,replayed on restart, because amnesia is cheating.